vtexdocs/dev-portal-content/docs/guides/faststore/what-is-faststore.md

 ---
 title: "FastStore"
+slug: "faststore"
+hidden: false
-updatedAt: "2024-06-03T10:00:00.813Z"
+updatedAt: "2024-06-06T12:50:00.813Z"
 excerpt: "The ultimate toolkit for building blazing-fast storefronts."
 ---

 [FastStore](https://github.com/vtex/faststore) is a toolkit based on [Jamstack](https://jamstack.org/) that helps developers build high-performance stores.

 It supports integration with [Headless CMS](https://developers.vtex.com/docs/guides/faststore/headless-cms-overview), offers analytics functionalities to inform storefront decision-making, and gives developers the flexibility to customize the store based on the brand’s vision, creating a unique shopping experience for users.